 On October 24, 2019 and January 29, 2020, City Council met to discuss policies to regulate Formula Business in the City of Fort Bragg.
-Cities' land use goals and policies may be used to preserve the economic diversity of a city, to ensure that it has a strong and resilient economy which continues to support its local business by establishing an appropriate balance between formula business and local business to prevent the proliferation of elements that project a sense of sameness and familiarity that conflict with a city's goal of remaining a unique small town.
+The Cities land use goals and policies are to preserve the economic diversity of the City, to ensure that it has a strong and resilient economy which continues to support its local business by establishing an appropriate balance between formula business and local business to prevent the proliferation of elements that project a sense of sameness and familiarity that conflict with the City's goal of remaining a unique small coastal town.
 The purpose of the regulation must be tied to the long-term commercial health of the City and cannot be discriminatory against a particular business in order to be legally imposable.